xorpse/qemu/README.md

 # Overview

-Qemu tracer - tracer based on [qemu](https://github.com/qemu/qemu) project.
-It executes binary executable and saves trace data using [Protocol Buffer](https://developers.google.com/protocol-buffers/) format.
-The contents of the trace data defined in [bap-traces](https://github.com/BinaryAnalysisPlatform/bap-traces) project.
+Qemu tracer - a tracer based on [qemu](https://github.com/qemu/qemu) project.
+It executes a binary executable and saves trace data using [Protocol Buffer](https://developers.google.com/protocol-buffers/) format.
+The contents of the trace data is defined in [bap-traces](https://github.com/BinaryAnalysisPlatform/bap-traces) project.